elastic/elasticsearch-net/README.markdown

 additionally @joelabrahamson wrote a great [intro into elasticsearch on .NET](http://joelabrahamsson.com/entry/extending-aspnet-mvc-music-store-with-elasticsearch) using NEST.

+##Installing

+Nest can be installed through NuGet:

+	PM> Install-Package NEST

+Or searching for "elasticsearch"  will get you to nest as well.

+## Questions, bugs, comments, requests

+All of these are more then welcome on the github issues pages!
+I try to to at least reply within the same day.

 ## Copyright

 Copyright (c) 2010 Martijn Laarman and everyone wonderful enough to contribute to [NEST](https://github.com/Mpdreamz/NEST)